 - The Procedure: You must return to the spot where you hit your previous shot and play again.
 This is the "distance" part of the penalty.

 Here’s a common example: Your tee shot (stroke #1) goes O.B.
 You add a one-stroke penalty.
 You must go back and tee off again - this next shot is now your 3rd stroke (1st shot + 1 penalty stroke + new shot).
-This rule applies anywhere on the course, a ball that is hit out of bounds must add a ne-stroke penalty.
+This rule applies anywhere on the course if a ball is hit out of bounds.
 If you hit an approach shot from 150 yards in the fairway out of bounds, you’d drop your ball as near as possible to that same 150-yard spot, add one penalty stroke, and then hit your next shot.

-Imagine hitting a tee shot that might be lost or might be O.B., yet it is not 100% known if the ball is out of play.
-Rather than have your entire playgroup wait while you look for the current ball's position, taking another shot a "provisional" ball from the same location is helpful.
+Imagine hitting a tee shot that might be lost or O.B., yet it is not 100% known if the ball is out of play.
+Instead of having your group wait while you look for the ball's position, taking a "provisional ball" from the same location is helpful.

-If you think your past shot may have gone O.BInstead of walking forward to check and then walking all the way back if it’s out, you can play a "provisional ball."
+If you think your past shot may have gone O.B., rather than walking forward to check and then walking back if it’s out, you can play a "provisional ball."
 This is a huge time-saver and shows great course etiquette.

 How to Play a Provisional: